MLegkovskis/relativity-devops-lab/README.md

-# Blackhole-Sim: Microservices Physics Demo
+# Blackhole-Sim: Microservices (to be) Physics Demo

 >This project is a hands-on introduction to microservices, APIs, and containerization using a physics simulation of light rays near a black hole.
 It's designed for beginners—no prior experience with microservices or APIs required!